AmaLS367/TestizerFunnelEngine/docs/en/operations_guide.md

   Value: `true` or `false`.

-  When `true`, the script performs all read operations (queries) but does not send real requests to Brevo and does not modify data in the `funnel_entries` table.
-No writes to the database occur, and no Brevo API calls are performed.
-The script only logs what would have been done.
+  When `APP_DRY_RUN=true`:

+  * The service executes all read queries to the source database (MODX tables).
+  * No changes are made to the `funnel_entries` table.
+  * No real requests are sent to Brevo (only logs are produced).

+  When `APP_DRY_RUN=false`, the service performs real writes to both the database and Brevo.

+  Dry-run mode is intended for safe validation on production data without modifying state.
+This allows operators to verify query logic, data selection, and expected operations before enabling actual writes.

   For production mode, set to `false`.